Time Blocking for Habits: A 6-Step System That Sticks (2026)

 Why Time Blocking Works Especially Well for Habits

 Habit formation is a process of automating behavior - moving it from deliberate to automatic.
-The research on habit formation (see Phillippa Lally's work on the 66-day average) shows that the key variable isn't the number of days practiced, but the consistency of the practice across contexts.
+The research on habit formation (see Phillippa Lally's work on the 66-day average) shows that the key variable is the consistency of the practice across contexts, rather than the raw number of days practiced.

 What disrupts consistency?
 Inconsistent timing and location.
 When a habit is practiced at the same time, in the same place, on the same days, the contextual cues become strong enough to trigger the behavior automatically - without deliberate activation.